cbolz/rhte-fy18/getting-well-with-cloudforms/lab/index.md

 ### More details

-If you want to learn more about CloudForms' role Based Access Control, you can read the [official product documentation](https://access.redhat.com/documentation/en/red-hat-cloudforms/).
+If you want to learn more about CloudForms' Role Based Access Control, you can read the [official product documentation](https://access.redhat.com/documentation/en/red-hat-cloudforms/).
 The chapter [access control](https://access.redhat.com/documentation/en-us/red_hat_cloudforms/4.5/html/general_configuration/configuration#access-control) in the [General Configuration](https://access.redhat.com/documentation/en-us/red_hat_cloudforms/4.5/html/general_configuration/) Guide also provides more background information.
 Last but not least, there is a good summary about [Using Tags for Access Control](http://cloudformsblog.redhat.com/2016/10/13/using-tags-for-access-control/) on the [official CloudForms Blog](http://cloudformsblog.redhat.com).

-## Create a role
+### Create a Role

 For this lab, we first want to create a role which we want to use for testing.